 Development of the site for MDR uses, which allows for up to 15 units per acre of residential, was assumed in the City's General Plan EIR.
 The project would not interfere with regulations related to solid waste, or generate waste in excess of the capacity of local infrastructure.
-Implementation of the proposed project would have a less than significant impact relative to this topic.
+Therefore, implementation of the proposed project would have a less than significant impact relative to the project's potential to generate solid waste in excess of the State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals, and relative to the potential of the proposed project to comply with federal, state, and local management and reduction statutes and regulations related to solid waste..